Adolfo Puricelli, MNLC founding director

 Our goal is to serve, not to convert.
 Clients are encouraged and supported in giving expression to their own values, and their own dreams for the future.

-At MNLC, we show our compassion for newcomers in practical ways by answering questions, helping with immigration needs, teaching English.
-Together, we build community, a place for the voice and participation of all.
+At MNLC, we show our compassion for newcomers in practical ways by answering questions, helping with immigration and settlement needs, English language instruction, mental health and community health services, and other critical programming to support the communities who rely on MNLC.

 Innovators